my1396/Econ-Study/_posts/2024-02-18-Norsk-Grammar.md

 - Hun spurte <span class="env-green">om</span> det alltid var kaldt.
   → She asked if it was cold. [注意 adverbial plassering，宾语从句中，副词 alltid 放在动词前面]

+### Whose

+There is no straightforward equivalent to English in Norwegian.
+You can use "hvem sin/sine/sitt" to ask about ownership.

+Whose money is this?

+- *Hvem sine* penger er dette?
+- *Hvem eier* disse pengene?

+Sometimes you have to rephrase the question.

+Stapleton, whose dog scared poor Sir Charles, was a crook.

+- Stapleton, *som eide* den hunden som skremte stakkars Sir Charles, var en skurk.

 --------------------------------------------------------------------------------